-Every now and again I come across a fantastic article the warrants posting here; I recently came across one in The Wall Street Journal which, I thought, was pretty insightful.
+Every now and again I come across a fantastic article the warrants posting here; I recently came across one in Church Life Journal which, I thought, was pretty insightful.
 Be edified.